sqlserverworkshops/OpenAI-DataPro/sqldev/03 - Coding Fundamentals with Azure OpenAI.md

 ```

 ## RAG (Retrieval-Augmented Generation)

+### What Is It?
+Large Language Model (LLM) systems comprehend a wide array of subjects, but their knowledge is limited to publicly available information up to a certain temporal threshold.
+If there is a need to develop AI tools with the capability to comprehend confidential data or novel information, integrating the necessary data into the model becomes imperative.
+We commonly refer to this process as Retrieval Augmented Generation (RAG).
+This process may also be referred to as ‘grounding’ a model.

 Retrieval-Augmented Generation (RAG) combines a language model with a search system to provide more accurate and detailed information.
 Here are the steps needed: